 If so, check out the Lawnifi Complete Program!
 The Lawnifi Complete Program is a year-round subscription for seasonal lawn care delivered to your door.
 Our boxes include everything your lawn needs in one lawn care subscription.
 Products are curated by our turfgrass experts for each active growing season.
 Delivered spring, summer and fall.

 1. Keep Up with Summer Mowing (and Reduce the Time Spent on This Chore)

 Summer mowing can seem like an exhausting task as temperatures start to get warmer.
 In some parts of the country, it starts to get outright hot as temperatures climb into the 90s.

-It can be even harder if you let the lawn get too high because the lawn mower becomes harder to push.
+It can be even harder if you let the lawn get too tall.
+As your grass continues to grow taller, the lawn mower becomes harder to push.
 Keep your lawn at its appropriate height to reduce the amount of effort and time spent in the hot sun.

 If you are returning from a summer vacation, you may have to mow multiple times to get the grass back to its desired height.
 Be sure to wait about 3–5 days between each mowing.
 One benefit of taller grass blades is that they provide more shade for the root system to stay cool and retain moisture during the hot summer days.

 Note: Get ahead of summer mowing and check out our tips on reducing time spent mowing your lawn as it gets hotter outside: How to Mow Your Lawn Less During the Summer.

 2. Keep Your Heat-Stressed Lawn Strong with the Right Summer Fertilizer